William Latimer (epidemiologist): Academic career

 Latimer completed his post-doctoral training in adolescent health at the University of Minnesota Children's Hospital, Division of Pediatrics and Adolescent Health (1993-1995) which culminated in a Scientist Development Award from the National Institutes of Health (NIH).
 He was research associate at the University of Minnesota, Institute on Community Integration, College of Education and Human Development (1995-2000).
 He then served as both an assistant and associate Professor of Mental Health at the Johns Hopkins Bloomberg School of Public Health (2000-2011) where he led as PI multiple NIH research project grants (R01), an NIH Institutional Training Grant in Epidemiology, and a U.S. State Department funded Humphrey Fellowship Program.
 He was the inaugural Elizabeth Faulk Chair of Clinical and Health Psychology at the University of Florida, College of Public Health and Health Professions from 2011-2014 where his leadership team eliminated a significant departmental budget deficit in part by increasing net revenue of the psychology clinic and establishing new collaborative partnerships that provided faculty research support.

 From 2014 to 2018, he was the Founding Dean of the School of Health Sciences, Human Services and Nursing, at Lehman College, City University of New York, where his leadership team increased enrollment by 23% while simultaneously increasing graduation rates by 16% largely among first generation college students and students of color.
 He was appointed the 14th President of The College of New Rochelle on April 15, 2018.
 His leadership team graduated 1200 students at the 2019 commencement, representing a 33% increase from the prior year.

 Latimer was named the Vice President of the Bronx Campus of Mercy University in August 2019.
 There he led efforts to further establish the Bronx Campus as a hub of professional undergraduate and graduate training grounded in the liberal arts.

-He was appointed the 7th President of Chestnut Hill College in Philadelphia on July 1, 2022.
-He stepped down from the role in 2024.
+He was appointed the 7th President of Chestnut Hill College in Philadelphia on July 1, 2022, where he successfully organized its turnaround by developing new nursing programs and streamlining operations.